St. Louis Missouri is a mecca for Midwest gamblers, as there no less than six casinos in the area.

 Restaurants & Bars

-There are eight restaurants here, including the popular and very spacious Amerisports Bar & Grill, Pearl’s Oyster Bar, the Landmark Buffet, and Bugatti’s Steak & Pasta.
+There are seven restaurants here, including the popular and very spacious Amerisports Bar & Grill, Pearl’s Oyster Bar, Falcon Diner, and and Bugatti’s Steak & Pasta.

 In addition to standard casino bars, you’ll find the RYSE Nightclub, King Cat Club (martini bar), and the Bottleneck Blues Bar, which provides an eclectic, yet classy vibe with live music.